luiscarlsoto/auth-api-typescript/README.md

-# Authentication API with TypeScript
+# to do and authentication API with TypeScript

-This is an authentication API built with TypeScript.
-It allows users to register, login, and authenticate with JWT tokens.
+This is an to do and authentication API built with TypeScript.
+It allows users to register, login, and authenticate with JWT tokens and generate, edit, delete and get tasks.

 ## Technologies Used
 - TypeScript